karanveersp/codewithkv-blog/content/blog/python's-repr-and-str-methods/index.md

 ---
 title: Python's repr and str methods
-date: 2020-07-22
+date: 2020-08-24
 draft: false
-description: "What are the differences?"
+description: "Examining object state"
-tags: ["Python"]
+tags: ["Python", "Beginner"]
 ---

+_Knowledge is power_.

+Every programmer comes to appreciate that after doing their share of debugging.

+One of the best ways to gain knowledge about a system is to examine the state of the program at specific points of execution.
+Stepping through the program with a debugger is great but the age old practice of printing objects in a human readable format is also effective.

-Most python developers are quite familiar with the `__str__` method.
+Most python developers would be familiar with the `__str__` method.
 It's the Python equivalent of the `toString()` method in Java.
 Just like in Java, all Python objects extend a base Object class which has default implementations of common methods.

 Here's an example of the default `__str__` method's return value: